allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 Some queries seem simple, but are actually very complex for the search engine to handle.
 One example is prefix queries such as `cat*` which match documents containing any words starting with `cat`.
 It turns out that unless you do something special, such a query is likely to be handled as an OR-query with all words matching the prefix: `(cat OR catamaran OR catapult OR category OR ...)`.
-Keeping in mind that queries with the OR operator can be expensive, you can notice the risk here: there may be lots and lots of words which increases the cost of merging their corresponding postings lists.
+Keeping in mind that queries with the OR operator can be expensive, you can notice the risk here: there may be lots and lots of words in the resulting expression, and this increases the cost of merging their corresponding postings lists.
 In most datasets, a query such as `a*`, with probably thousands of individual postings lists, each containing millions of documents, can take ages to finish and even bring down the whole cluster.

 Another type of query which looks simple at first glance but can (or rather, used to) be very costly is range searches in numeric and date fields.
 Let’s say you want to limit